If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Rethymno (Greek: Ρέθυμνο), as locals call it, is also written Rethimno, Rethymnon, Réthymnon, and Rhíthymnos, it all depends on the transliteration into Latin characters since Greek pronunciation cannot always be exactly transliterated.
 Both spellings are correct.

-I’ve decided to use the word “Rethymnon” all through the post since this is what visitors usually call it.
+I’ve decided to use the word “Rethymnon” throughout the post since this is what visitors usually call it.

 To be fair, though, Rethymno is the way we call it on the island.